Motion planning and control of a planar polygonal linkage: Navigation and control on the moduli space

 The key observation is that the projection of the 1-skeleton of hypercube can serve as a universal permuting machine: together with any configuration $P$, it contains all other configurations obtained from $P$ by permuting the order of edges, see Figure \ref{FigHypercube}.

 On the one hand, an obvious advantage of this approach is that we do not remove and add bars at each step.
-On the other hand, a disadvantage is that we need much more extra bars to be added.
-Therefore, the choice between the two ways of control depends on the particular practical task.
+On the other hand, a disadvantage is that we add many extra bars.
+Therefore, the choice between the two ways depends on the particular task.

 \textbf{Algorithm C}